braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 # About Tealium

-> Tealium is a universal data hub and customer data platform composed of EventStream and AudienceStream that enables you to connect mobile, web, and alternative data to other third-party sources.
+> Tealium is a universal data hub and customer data platform composed of EventStream, AudienceStream, and iQ Tag Management that enables you to connect mobile, web, and alternative data from third-party sources.
 Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.

 ![Tealium Overview][22]{: style="max-width:90%; border:0;"}